 Biography

 As a postdoctoral fellow at the National Cancer Institute/NIH in Bethesda, Dr. Ganesan explored the role of oncogenic lncRNAs in mislocalizing centromere-specific protein A (CENP-A) to ectopic sites in cancers.
-His primary focus was understanding how lncRNAs are involved in epigenetic control and chromosome integrity, explicitly emphasizing the chromosome 8q24/cMYC locus, a common breakpoint in several cancers.
+His primary focus was on understanding how lncRNAs are involved in epigenetic control and chromosome integrity, with an explicit emphasis on the chromosome 8q24/cMYC locus, a common breakpoint in several cancers.
 In his research, Dr. Ganesan discovered that oncogenic lncRNAs could alter the epigenetic memory of this fragile chromosome locus, leading to its increased susceptibility to break in cancer cells.

-Currently, as an Assistant Professor in the Department of Cell Biology and Physiology at the University of New Mexico, and a full member of UNM Comprehensive Cancer Center, Dr. Ganesan's lab focuses on studying the interactions between lncRNAs and chromatin, chromosome instability, and epigenetic regulations.
+Currently, as an Assistant Professor in the Department of Cell Biology and Physiology at the University of New Mexico and a full member of UNM Comprehensive Cancer Center, Dr. Ganesan's lab focuses on studying non-canonical pathways of chromosome instability and epigenetic regulations.

 Personal Statement